minuetai/agents/CONTRIBUTING.md

 ## Versioning policy

-- Files named agent_profile_v0.x.json are immutable once a release tag is cut
+- Schema files are immutable once a release tag is cut
-- Breaking changes bump minor version (v0.2, v0.3, etc)
+- **v1.0** is the current enterprise standard
-- Major overhaul v1.0 when the community agrees the spec is stable
+- Future versions follow semantic versioning principles